i5hi/helpers/vault.md

 ```
 const api_key="12039io120933iok312903iok12309piok12093piok12/9012i3ok12309io";
 ```
 Although a convenient start, the developer is now restricted in their ability to share this code.
-Every copy of this code base leads to copies of secrets being created across multiple devices.
+Every copy of this code leads to copies of secrets being created across multiple devices.

 This is an example of secret sprawl; a side-effect of uncontrolled management of secrets.
 For any organization dealing with even fairly sensitive data, this slow leak of secrets has long term consequences.